zhqu1148980644/TMP/leetcode/184-Department-Highest-Salary.md

     SELECT D.Name AS Department,
            E.Name AS Employee,
            E.Salary,
-           ROW_NUMBER() OVER(PARTITION BY E.DepartmentId ORDER BY E.Salary) AS Rank
+           dense_rank() over(PARTITION BY E.DepartmentId ORDER BY E.Salary DESC) as 'Rank'
-    FROM Employee E
-    LEFT JOIN Department D
+    FROM Employee E, Department D
-    ON D.Id = E.DepartmentId
+    WHERE D.Id = E.DepartmentId
 ) AS S
 WHERE S.Rank = 1
 ```